XueZhaoWang518/insomnia/packages/insomnia-smoke-test/tests/MAINTEST-README.md

 The test exercises a realistic end-to-end flow in Insomnia:

-- Create a new request collection.
-- Create a new HTTP request and make it active.
+- Create a request collection and a new HTTP request.
-- Configure request method, params, headers, and JSON body.
+- Configure request method, query params, headers, and JSON body.
-- Set the request URL and send the request.
+- Set the request URL, send, and validate a successful response.
-- Validate status and response content.
+- Validate a 400 error when required body fields are missing.
+- Recover from a 400 error by fixing the body and validating success.
+- Validate a connection error when the server is unavailable.
+- Send a basic-auth request from an imported fixture collection.
+- Import a collection, select a request, and validate its response.
+- Show a parse error when importing an invalid file.

 File: